 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

-Xinxiang Bailu Chemical Fiber has two viscose mills in China.
+Xinxiang Bailu Chemical Fiber has two viscose mills (both filament yarn) in China.

 Xinxiang’s total MMCF fibre production capacity is 80 000 tonnes.

-Xinxiang Bailu Chemical Fiber produces man-made cellulosic fiber (MMCF) and nonwovens, mainly standard viscose fibres and rayon, as well as bamboo viscose fibre and soybean viscose fibre.
-The viscose rayon and viscose staple fibre has a registered trademark “Bailu”.
-The company’s products are sold to more than 30 countries and regions, such as Germany, Italy, Japan, Korea and India.
+Xinxiang Bailu Chemical Fiber produces man-made cellulosic fibre (MMCF) and nonwovens, mainly standard viscose filament yarn, and rayon, as well as bamboo viscose fibre and soybean viscose fibre.
+The company’s products are sold to more 30 countries and regions, such as Germany, Italy, Japan, South Korea and India.